IBM/federated-learning-lib/setup.md

     `conda create -n <env_name> python=3.6`

-    **Note**: Latest IBM FL library supports Keras model training with two different Tensorflow Backend versions(1.15 and 2.1).
+    **Note**: Latest IBM FL library supports Keras model training with two different TensorFlow Backend versions(1.15 and 2.1).
 It is recommended to install IBM FL in different conda environment with different tf versions.
+    If you already have Conda installed, create a new conda environment for IBM federated learning.

     a.
-While running Keras experiments with Tensorflow v1.15, create a new environment by running:
+While running Keras experiments with TensorFlow v1.15, create a new environment by running:

-        `conda create -n <env_name> python=3.6 tensorflow=1.15`
+        `conda create -n <env_name> python=3.6 tensorflow=1.15 tensorflow-estimator=1.15 keras`

     b.
-While running Keras experiments with Tensorflow v2.1, try creating a new environment by running:
+While running Keras experiments with TensorFlow v2.1, create a new environment by running:

-        `conda create -n <env_name> python=3.6 tensorflow=2.1.0`
+        `conda create -n <env_name> python=3.6 tensorflow=2.1 tensorflow-estimator=2.1`

-    **Note**: Tensorflow v2.1 may not be available through conda install.
-If you get a `PackagesNotFoundError` after running the above command, please try creating a new envirnoment via:
+    **Note**: TensorFlow v2.1 may not be available through conda install.
+If you get a `PackagesNotFoundError`after running the above command, please try creating a new envirnoment via:

         `conda create -n <env_name> python=3.6`

-    After activating the new Conda environment (see Step 2), use `pip install tensorflow==2.1` to install the required tensorflow package.
+    After activating the new Conda environment (see Step 2), use `pip install tensorflow==2.1 tensorflow-estimator==2.1` to install the required tensorflow package.

 2. Run `conda activate <env_name>` to activate the new Conda environment.

 3. Install the IBM FL package by running:

-    `pip install <IBM_federated_learning_whl_file>`
+    `pip install federated-learning-lib/<IBM_federated_learning_whl_file>`

 #### Installation with pip